Etiquetas:

 As she [ . . . ] in my eyes and [ . . . ]

-For her were the colour of the roses that grew down the river, all bloody and wild
+For her lips were the colour of the roses grew down the river, all bloody and wild

 When he came on my door and entered the room

-He be my first man, and with a careful hand, he wiped up the that went down my face
+He be my man, and with a careful hand, he wiped up the tears that went down my face

-They call me The but my was Elisa Day
+call me The Wild but my name was Elisa Day

 Why they call me it I do not know for my name was Elisa Day